bloom-works/opportunities/TalentSpecialist.md

 # Talent Specialist
 ### Remote with occasional trips to Hartford, CT

-At Bloom, we partner with state and local governments to design and build digital services.
-We **make government work** like we all think it should, **fix services**  that have become siloed or ineffective, and **increase the digital muscle of the organizations we work with** so they have the capacity to build and own their own tech futures.
+Our mission is to create human-centered government.
+We’re a coalition of digital gov alums who partner with state and local governments to design and build digital services that improve people’s lives.
+We help our government partners build internal, sustainable capacity to transform how they do business.

-We are looking for an experienced Talent Specialist to work on a cross-functional team to work collaboratively with our government partners to deliver better outcomes for those they serve.
-We’ve partnered with the State of Connecticut to help them stand up a digital service team with an initial focus on services for families and young children.
+We are looking for an experienced Talent Specialist to work on a cross-functional team — that includes our government partners — to deliver better outcomes for stakeholders.
+We’re partnering with the State of Connecticut to help them stand up a digital service team with an initial focus on services for families and young children.

-### About the project
-We’ve partnered with the State of Connecticut to build and improve services critical to families with young children, and stand up a digital service team ready to roll with projects that will most improve services for high needs populations.
-We’re working with the Department of Administrative Services and the Office of Early Childhood to make Connecticut a shining example of what’s possible when we build (or rebuild) services from citizen’s needs upwards.

 ### In this role, you will
 - **Identify gap to increase digital service capacity** in existing resources and talent-related processes (e.g., hiring, onboarding)